Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

 The typical experimental setup for PND, shown in Fig.~\ref{fig:setup}a, consists of a neutron polarizer, a flipping device that reverses the incident neutron polarization, a magnet and a detector.
 The sample is magnetized by a magnetic field applied along the vertical axis and scattering intensities of Bragg reflections for the two opposite states (spin-up and spin-down) of the incident polarization are measured.
 They are used to calculate the so-called flipping ratio, allowing access to the Fourier components of the magnetization density, as

-where $F_N$ is the nuclear structure factor and $F_M$ is the projection of the magnetic structure factor along the vertically applied magnetic field. $p$ and $e$ are the polarization efficiency of the polarizer and flipper, respectively, and $\alpha$ is the angle between the scattering and the magnetic interaction vector~(see Supplementary section 2).

-The flipping ratios $R_\text{PND}$ of more than 280 $(hkl)$ reflections were measured in the weakly ferromagnetic state at 2~K for two magnetic field orientations, $H\|[010]$ and $H\|[\bar{1}10]$ (well above the critical field $H_c\approx0.3$~T~\cite{kim2009,porras2019}).
-The measured intensities for two orientations were averaged (see Supplementary section 3).
+where $F_N$ is the nuclear structure factor and $F_M$ is the magnetic structure factor. $p$ and $e$ are the polarization efficiency of the polarizer and flipper, respectively, and $\alpha$ is the angle between the scattering vector and the magnetization~\cite{suppall}.
+The flipping ratios $R_\text{PND}$ of more than 280 $(hkl)$ reflections were measured in the weakly ferromagnetic state above the metamagnetic transition at 2~K for two magnetic field orientations, $H\|[010]$ and $H\|[\bar{1}10]$ (well above the critical field $H_c\approx0.3$~T~\cite{kim2009,porras2019}).
+The measured intensities for two orientations were averaged~\cite{suppall}.
 As shown in Fig.~\ref{fig:formfactor}b, the magnetic structure factors $F_M$ were directly obtained from the measured flipping ratios by using Eq.~(\ref{eq:FR}) and known nuclear structure factors $F_N$.
 For convenience, the amplitudes are given in Bohr magnetons, normalized by the number of Ir atoms (8) in the unit cell, and taken in absolute values to remove alternating signs of the phase factor.
 The amplitude, $F_M(0)$, is imposed in agreement with the saturation moment (0.08$\mu_\text{B}$/Ir) given by the uniform magnetization measurement~\cite{fruchter2016}.